OleSpjeldnas/spjoleh.com/src/content/articles/2025-08-14-what-is-a-domain.md

 published: 2025-08-14
 summary: "A domain is an open‑world verifiable system: non‑deterministic, event‑driven, and integrable."
 ---
 A domain is an *open-world verifiable system*.
-We use *open-world* as an umbrella term which encompasses some of the core differentiating properties from other verifiable systems such as blockchains.
-Domains are:
+We use *open-world* as an umbrella term which encompasses some of the core differentiating properties from other verifiable systems such as blockchains:

-- **Non-deterministic:** Domains can rely on file I/O, use any API, human-in-the-loop, syscalls, true randomness etc.
+- **Non-determinism:** Domains can read the file system, use human-in-the-loop, syscalls, true randomness etc.
+- **External I/O:** Domains can fetch any API, call HTTP, and use open sockets at the same rate as any modern system.
 - **Event-driven:** Domains can trigger verifiable state changes based on arbitrary events, such as sensor readings, an API output, or clock time; not just user transactions.
-- **Integrable:** Domains can integrate with any external system and use its private state.
+- **Integrability:** Domains can integrate with any external system and use its private state.

+Essentially no Web2 application could exist on a blockchain without making enormous sacrifices, precisely because blockchains fundamentally lack properties like these.
+Domains therefore vastly expand the types of applications that can enjoy blockchain-like benefits such as a verifiable shared state.
 Domains live on the boundary between a shared state machine (in our case delta) and the outside world, and have access to computational resources from both:

 - They can use the regular internet, local storage, a GPU cluster, and so on;